Firefighters battle 2 massive wildfires in Florida Panhandle

 PANAMA CITY, Fla.
 (AP) — Firefighters and emergency workers battled two massive wildfires Sunday in an area of the Florida Panhandle that was still recovering from destruction caused by a Category 5 hurricane more than three years ago.

-The 8,000-acre (about 3,237 hectare) Bertha Swamp Road fire and the 1,400-acre (567-hectare) Adkins Avenue fire threatened homes and forced the evacuation of hundreds of residents in Bay County, Florida over the weekend.
+The 8,000-acre (about 3,237 hectare) Bertha Swamp Road fire and the 1,400-acre (567-hectare) Adkins Avenue fire threatened homes and forced the evacuation of residents of at least 750 homes in Bay County, Florida over the weekend.
 The Adkins Avenue fire destroyed two structures and damaged another 12 homes late Friday.
 Local emergency official said no homes were destroyed and there were no injuries on Saturday, the second day of battling the Adkins Avenue fire.

 “No homes damaged.
 No injuries to residents or responders.
 Big win for Bay County!”
 Bay County emergency officials tweeted early Sunday.